dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

     remove :no_longer_needed_column

     # Obtained an AccessExclusiveLock on the table, which blocks reads and
-    # writes, but was really quick to run.
+    # writes, but was instantaneous.
   end
 end
 ```